neuralsorcerer/thermoshift/docs/publishing.md

 ## Prepare the release

-Install the Hub extra and authenticate in the environment used to run the command:
+Install the `hub` extra and authenticate in the environment used to run the command or Python API:

 ```bash
 python -m pip install -e ".[hub]"